DevExpress-Examples/xaf-web-forms-use-oauth2-authentication-providers/Readme.md

 [OAuth2 Authentication for WinForms Applications](https://www.devexpress.com/Support/Center/p/T567978)

 <!-- default file list end -->
-# How to: Use Google, Facebook and Microsoft accounts in ASP.NET XAF applications (OAuth2 demo)
+# How to: Use Google, Facebook and Microsoft accounts in ASP.NET Web Forms XAF applications (OAuth2 demo)

 This example demonstrates the use of OAuth2 authentication in a web application.
 Users can sign in to the application via Google, Facebook or  Microsoft authentication providers.<br><br><img src="https://raw.githubusercontent.com/DevExpress-Examples/how-to-use-google-facebook-and-microsoft-accounts-in-aspnet-xaf-applications-oauth2-demo-t535280/17.1.3+/media/f34385f9-6797-11e7-80c0-00155d624807.png"><br>You can try this demo "as is" to overview its capabilities, and then try the demonstrated functionality in your own XAF applications according to the instructions below.<br><br><br><strong>How to Run this Demo</strong><br><br>Before running this demo, register developer accounts at the services you are going to use